SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/layer.md

 : What sex do you think is coded as "1"?

 Answer
+: ...
+Megan is skeptical about the answer!
 : {:.fragment}![]({% include asset.html path = 'images/rapinoe.jpg' %})

 ===